d8corp/watch-state-react/README.md

 #### Combining with React State or Props

-You can combine `useSelector()` with React's `useState` or props to react to both watch-state changes and local/component state.
+You can combine `useSelector()` with React's `useState` or props to react to both watch-state changes and component state.

 ```tsx
 import { useState } from 'react'